WHAT DOES A PRAVASSA WELLNESS VACATION LOOK LIKE?

 - Sitting on the Ground: In all temples and blessing ceremonies you will be required to sit on the ground, sometimes for extended periods of time, while praying and receiving blessings from the priest.
 It is traditional to sit cross-legged in a sarong that covers your legs.

-- Do Not Touch the Head: Considered the most sacred part of the body, Balinese do not touch or like to be touched on their head unless for religious reasons.
+- Do Not Touch: In Indonesia, touching is considered an intimate act.
+Greeting are done with wais and smiles.
+The head, the most sacred part of the body, should not be touched unless for religious reasons.

 - Visiting a Balian: Local folklore and native medicine is practiced in every village in Bali.
 Healers, or Balians, make up a large part of cultural tapestry.
 We've seen a different Balian on every trip and they offer everything from fortune telling to physical check-ups to more otherworldly offerings.
 We believe it is a not to be missed experience and would happily arrange this for you if you are interested.